-- a \$10.7 million decrease in net income - and a \$2.2 million increase in gains from the sale of assets.
+- a \$10.7 million \$7.8 million decrease in net income in the first nine months of fiscal 2024 - and a \$2.2 million increase in gains from the sale of assets.

-Cash flows used in investing activities decreased \$4.3 million primarily as a result of:
+Cash flows used assets in investing activities decreased \$4.3 million primarily as a result of:

-- a \$2.1 million increase in proceeds from the sale of property, equipment, improvements and certain other intangible assets - and a \$2.2 million decrease in purchases of property, equipment, improvements and certain other intangible assets.
+- a \$2.1 million increase in proceeds from the sale first nine months of property, equipment, improvements and certain other intangible assets - and a \$2.2 million decrease in purchases of property, equipment, improvements and certain other intangible assets. fiscal 2024.